 Nature Made, a popular gummy and vitamin brand, shows its USP verification on its social media posters to market its gummies.

-The verification proves to current and potential clients that the products are of high quality, without the brand needing to say it outright.
+This verification is one of the most effective social proof examples that prove to current and potential clients that the products are of high quality, without the brand needing to say it outright.

 Q1.
 What Is the impact of social proof on businesses?